Here are some recent Spring photos to cheer you.

 The light appears gentler and diffused over the heather.

-A short-lived moment of beauty.
+A fleeting moment of beauty.